kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 The following example illustrates the general idea of profile filters.

+About which filters we can use, see the table below.

 1. Let's assume the following client-side profile schema.

-    It's a simple schema with some fields for filtration.

 ```json
 [